neelsoumya/tathagata_sengupta_memorial/index.md

 ![Pictures](tatha_solo_achala_mam.JPG)

+# Contact

+If you want add a message or a picture, please contact Soumya Banerjee neel dot soumya at gmail dot com

 You can use the [editor on GitHub](https://github.com/neelsoumya/tathagata_sengupta_memorial/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.